 OT 680.
 Research Design and Methods in Occupational Therapy II - A continuation of OT 580 with an emphasis on sampling techniques, survey construction, grant writing, and advanced critique and analysis of published research.
-Also, a practical review of basic data analysis techniques used in qualitative and quantitative research formats, including experience in using SPSS data analysis software.
+The course also includes a practical review of basic data analysis techniques used in qualitative and quantitative research formats.
 Prerequisite: OT 580.
 Offered spring term each year.
-Three semester hours
+Two semester hours